mapa17/mapa17.github.io/index.md

 ---
 Hello,

-welcome to my personal web page where I write about my projects and interests.
+welcome to my personal web page where I write about my projects and interests with varying regularity and without guarantee for quality nor taste.